 Because I have sensitive skin and allergies, I worried about eczema affecting my children long before I became pregnant with my oldest daughter.
 Both my brothers dealt with eczema and other skin problems growing up.

 However, this is not the only problem that I have.
-I seem to have developed a dust allergy as well, which showed up late during my pregnancy.
-Hence, I have to always keep my house clean, meaning that I have to vacuum a lot (the best vacuum for allergies can be found by going through the reviews of different vacuum cleaners), keep the windows clean, and test the indoor air quality at regular intervals.
+I also seem to have developed a dust allergy, which showed up late during my pregnancy.
+Hence, I have always to keep my house clean, meaning that I must vacuum a lot, keep the windows clean, and test the indoor air quality regularly.

-Again, this is not just it!
 I also had significant food allergies starting at age 7 and continuing through my first pregnancy.
 I am still allergic to a few foods, although I am happy to say that my immune system changed enough while pregnant that I outgrew most of my food allergies.
 I also have asthma.
 Based on family history, my children have an increased risk of asthma, allergies, eczema, and other autoimmune problems.
-However, pets in a household shouldn’t be a problem if you keep them clean and hygienic, along with the surroundings.
-You can achieve that by regularly bathing your dog and doing basic pet grooming.
-If you think that animal hairs could be a problem, you can also consider exploring breeds with shorter hair, such as the German Shorthaired Pointer, for instance, to ensure that your child gets to have a pet without worrying about allergies and other health issues.

-Applying petroleum jelly daily to my infant is easy, so I have begun putting Vaseline on my daughter every night as I get her ready for bed.
-Not only is her skin super soft; I may also have reduced her risk of developing eczema and other allergic conditions.
-Neither of my older children have thus-far developed eczema or other allergies including food allergies, but I continue to investigate ways in which I can further reduce the risk for my youngest.
-I have previously read studies that suggest that children who grow up with dogs in the household have a decreased risk of allergies and asthma.
+Applying petroleum jelly daily to my infant is easy, so I have begun putting Vaseline on my daughter every night as I prepare her for bed.
+Not only is her skin super soft, but I may also have reduced her risk of developing eczema and other allergic conditions.
+Neither of my older children has thus far developed eczema or other allergies, including food allergies.
+Still, I continue to investigate ways to reduce the risk for my youngest further.
+I have previously read studies suggesting that children who grow up with dogs have a decreased risk of allergies and asthma.
 I thus wondered if living with dogs and cats could also reduce the risk of developing eczema.

 However, I also found a 2017 study published in Current Pediatric Review entitled “Relevance of Cat and Dog Sensitization by Skin Prick Testing in Childhood Eczema and Asthma” that found no direct correlation between eczema and sensitization to cats or dogs.
 The study looked at 325 individuals with atopic eczema and did not find that having cats or dogs in the home correlated with the severity of eczema.
-However, the authors did note that highly sensitized individuals, especially individuals also with asthma, may want to remove pets from the home for a trial period to determine if symptoms improve.
+However, the authors noted that highly sensitized individuals, especially those with asthma, may want to remove pets from the home for a trial period to determine if symptoms improve.

 Another review study published in 2007 in the journal JAMA Dermatology entitled “The Role of Furry Pets in Eczema: A Systematic Review” sought to examine whether pet exposure in early life is associated with an increased risk of eczema.
 Longitudinal studies found pet exposure associated with a lower risk of eczema while a cohort study adjusted for avoidance behavior did not find any protective benefits.
 Two cohort studies found a protective benefit with dogs among atopic families.
 One study found a protective benefit with cats among atopic families while another found no protection.
 No study concluded an increased risk of eczema associated with dog or cat exposure.